About inshore fisheries

 - waterways within New Zealand (like lakes and rivers).

 Species covered by these fisheries include:

 - finfish fisheries – these include snapper, blue cod, flatfish, gurnard, tarakihi, and trevally

 - shellfish fisheries – including cockles, pipi, pāua, and rock lobster

 - freshwater fisheries – mostly longfin and shortfin eels (whitebait are managed by the Department of Conservation)

 - the middle-depth and deepwater fisheries

 Managing inshore fisheries

-We have draft national plans for inshore finfish, shellfish, and freshwater fisheries.
-These guide how we manage various inshore fish stocks.
+There are also draft national plans for shellfish and freshwater fisheries.
+These guide how we manage these inshore fish stocks.

 Draft national fisheries plan for inshore shellfish [PDF, 1.6 MB]